Dunera

 Hermann Richard Loeb[15] Cf. Introduction to "Biographisches Gedenkbuch der Münchner Juden 1933-1945" (Memorial Book Munich) with mentioning, retrieved Jan 28, 2024.
 (38) GP, K, PD

 Jew from Munich.
 In 1919, after the end of the First World War, he voluntarily joined the Epp Free Corps, which drowned the Munich Soviet Republic (workers council) in blood.
-While several of his officers (including Hess and Epp) made careers with the Nazis, Loeb was persecuted by the Nazis as a Jew despite his ultra-right-wing activities.
+While several officers (including Rudolf Hess and Epp) made careers with the Nazis, Loeb was persecuted by the Nazis as a Jew despite his ultra-right-wing activities.
 In the 1930s, he sailed as a steward on the Far East routes of British ships.

 Friedrich Anton Lüttke (28) GP, K